 WHAT IS THE CANCELLATION POLICY?

 I require cancellation notice a minimum of 24 hours in advance of your appointment time.
 Because I have reserved the entire hour for you, the more notice you can provide the better.
-If I am available and you reschedule your appointment within the next 3 business days (Monday-Friday), you will not be charged the missed appointment fee.
+If I am available and you reschedule your appointment within the next 5 business days (Monday-Friday) in addition to your next appointment, you will not be charged the missed appointment fee.
 However, I am often booked out for two to three weeks at a time and may not have anything available.
 You get a freebie the first time you cancel late.
-Please be advised that you will be charged $50.00 per session cancelled with less than 24 hours’ notice thereafter.
+Please be advised that you will be charged the full session fee per session cancelled with less than 24 hours’ notice thereafter.

 WHAT IF I NEED MEDICATION?